jojo157/learning-platform/README.md

 ##### Landing Page

 The only error present was that their was an unmatched trailing div.
 This was removed and the code rechecked.
-The page successfully passed through the validator.

 #### Home

 On first check, there was 3 errors.
 The first error was that the image elements were missing an alt attribute.
 I added this in.
 The second error is that the article icons all had the same ID.
 I replaced this with class as each article would have 3 occurances of this value and this violates the definition of a unique ID.
 The last error is that their was an unclosed div element.
-I loctaed the element and corrected this.
+I located the element and corrected this.

-The page was reloaded and passed validation successfully.

 #### Content

 Two errors were present.
 The first was that the attribute pattern is not allowed on a textarea element.
-I removed this attribute and targeted an empty field in the javascript file instead for validation.
+I removed this attribute and have custom javascript to validate this field when white space is present only.
 The second error is that there was a stray div present.
 I checked the file and removed this.

 All pages now sucessfully pass through the validator as shown in the image below.